Alexander Marcet: Works

-In 1805, Marcet contributed an essay, A Chemical Account of the Brighton Chalybeate, to a new edition of the Treatise on Mineral Waters of his colleague, Dr William Saunders.
+In 1805, Marcet contributed an essay, A Chemical Account of the Brighton Chalybeate, to a new edition of the Treatise on Mineral Waters of his colleague, William Saunders.
 This was also published in the same year as a pamphlet.
 He describes a variety of experiments of the rudimentary chemistry of that period made with the water of a chalybeate spring called the Wick, and shows that, unlike the Tonbridge spa, it might be drunk warm without any precipitation of iron.

 He was elected Fellow of the Royal Society in 1815, and published some chemical papers in the Philosophical Transactions.
 He published in 1817 An Essay on the Chemical History and Medical Treatment of Calculous Disorders.
 He complains that he was unable to give full statistics, as no major London hospital then kept any regular record of cases.
 He was probably the first to remark that the pain of a renal calculus is often due to its passage down a ureter, and that it may grow in the kidney without the patient suffering acutely at all.
 For Rees's Cyclopædia he contributed articles on chemistry, but the topics are not known.